galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 Bulk RNA-seq data contains a mixture of transcript signatures from several types of cells.
 We wish to deconvolve this mixture to obtain more precise estimates of the proportions of cell types within the bulk sample.

-To do this, we can use single cell expression data (scRNA-seq) as a reference for estimating the cell type proportions within the bulk data.
+To do this, we can use single cell RNA-seq data as a reference for estimating the cell type proportions within the bulk data.

 In this tutorial, we will use bulk and single-cell RNA-seq assays, including matrices of similar tissues from different sources, to illustrate how to infer cell type abundances from bulk RNA-seq.